kneath/kneath.github.com/_posts/2010-12-28-url-design.md

 URL Design is a complex subject.
 I can't say there are any "right" solutions — it's much like the rest of design.
 There's good URL design, there's bad URL design, and there's everything in between — it's subjective.

 But that doesn't mean there aren't best practices or methods to creating great URLs.
-So I hope to impress upon you some of the best practices in URL design I've learned over the years and perhaps dispell a few myths along the way.
+I hope to impress upon you some of the best practices in URL design I've learned over the years and explain why I think new HTML5 javascript history APIs are so exciting to work with.

 ## Why you need to be designing your URLs